 \subsection{Eliminating Dimension-Dependent Communication in the Downlink}

 The challenge remains to eliminate the full model transfer that occurs during the pull-model step in \eqref{eq.naive.fedzo.1}.
-The solution is similar as the modification of model update in \eqref{eq.interm.fedzo.2}, albeit with greater subtlety. \textbf{Presuming} that the client model $\x_{i,r'}^K$ is the same as the server model $\x_{r'}$, where $r'$ is the last participated round, then the process of pulling the model from the server at the r-th round can be expressed as

-where $g_{j}^k = \frac{1}{|C_r|}\sum_{i \in C_r} g_{i,j}^k$ is the average gradient scalar.
+The solution is similar to the modification of model update in \eqref{eq.interm.fedzo.2}, albeit with greater subtlety. \textbf{Presuming} that the client model $\x_{i,r'}^K$ is the same as the server model $\x_{r'}$, where $r'$ is the last participated round, then the process of pulling the model from the server at the r-th round can be expressed as where $g_{j}^k = \frac{1}{|C_r|}\sum_{i \in C_r} g_{i,j}^k$ is the average gradient scalar.
 A crucial observation is that, at the end of the local update, the client model $\x_{i,r'}^K$ deviates from the server model in equation \eqref{eq.interm.fedzo.2}.
-This discrepancy poses a problem because, instead of directly transmitting the updated model, our approach relies on communicating the gradient via scalar values.
+This discrepancy poses a problem because our approach relies on communicating the gradient via scalar values instead of directly transmitting the updated model.
 One straightforward solution is to \textbf{take a snapshot of the client model at the beginning of the local update and revert to it} after the local update is completed.
 This ensures consistency because, as implied by equation \eqref{eq.reconstruct}, the client model $\x_{i, r}^1$ at the beginning of the local update is identical to the server model $\x_r$.

 The data communicated between the server and clients in \eqref{eq.reconstruct} is reduced to just a few gradient scalars and random seeds, achieving dimension-free again!
-We refer to this step as "Reconstruct Model" rather than "Pulling Model" because it builds the model based on the local model instead of the server model.
+We refer to this step as "Reconstruct Model" rather than "Pull Model" because it builds the model based on the local model instead of the server model.
 In fact, due to this, we do not even need the server model $\x_r$ to be stored on the server.